 Some people can find the wet and humid conditions overbearing, while others prefer it.

-So it’s up to the traveller to decide when they want to visit Vanuatu since the weather won’t impact most activities or transportation arrangements.
+So it’s up to the traveller to decide when to visit Vanuatu since the weather won’t impact most activities or transportation arrangements.

 As most people prefer to visit Vanuatu’s islands during the milder months between April and October, some of Vanuatu’s islands can get quite busy with tourists.